btholt/intermediate-react-v6/lessons/07-optimistic-values/A-what-are-optimistic-values.md

+---
+description: >-
+  Discover the concept of optimistic UI updates in messaging apps, where the user interface reflects message sending before the actual network send, enhancing user experience.
+This approach, explained by Brian Holt in the Intermediate React v6 course, utilizes hooks like useOptimisticValue and useTransition to efficiently manage state changes in React applications.
+keywords:
+  - optimistic UI
+  - React
+  - Brian Holt
+  - useOptimisticValue
+  - useTransition
+---
 Let's say you are texting your friend.
 You open iMessage, WhatsApp, Signal, ICQ, AIM, MSN Messenger etc. What is the actual order of operations?

 1. You type your message